Musée Carnavalet

 The strongest reasons to open the page, compare it, or book it.

-The Musée Carnavalet - Histoire de Paris presents an exhibition on Marie de Rabutin-Chantal, Marquise de Sévigné.
+The Musée Carnavalet - Histoire de Paris presents an exhibition devoted to Marie de Rabutin-Chantal, Marquise de Sévigné.
 This exhibition marks the 400th anniversary of her birth.
-The Musée Carnavalet - Histoire de Paris presents an exhibition on Marie de Rabutin-Chantal, Marquise de Sévigné.
+The exhibition is on view at the Musée Carnavalet, from April 15 to August 23, 2026.

 Madame de Sévigné is listed with its main venue, date and booking signals so the page can support planning as well as editorial browsing.